meaganrathjen/Recession_Analysis/README.md

 - **Correlation**

-    Prior 2008: Limited correlation between the portfolios, no correlation was higher than .447.
-Specifically in regards to correlation to the S&P 500, Entertainment had the highest correlation at .823.
+    Prior 2008: Limited correlation between the portfolios, no correlation was higher than 0.447.
+Specifically in regards the correlation with the S&P 500, Entertainment had the highest correlation at 0.823.

     ![Cor PRIOR 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/correlations/corr_pre_2008.PNG)

     During 2008: Strong correlations are more abundant in this time period.
-Energy and the S&P 500 had a .975 correlation.
-Energy and Entertainment as well as Energy and the S&P 500 both had correlations of ~.95 as well.
+Energy and the S&P 500 had a 0.975 correlation.
+Energy and Entertainment as well as Energy and the S&P 500 both had correlations of ~0.95 as well.

     ![Cor During 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/correlations/corr_during_2008.PNG)